 Probabilistic modelling of internet routes

+This thesis aims to better understand the “laws of motion” of the internet in order to predict changes at a local level.
+More precisely, we wish to estimate a distribution over all the possible routing inputs our network could be exposed to based on historical data.
 In a previous Masters thesis, some initial results were achieved in this direction, showing that some environments were much more likely than others.
 We wish to take the scope of that work to the next level both in terms of methods used and in performance (precision and training/inference time).
-Our initial ideas of models include, but are not limited to:

 Milestones